montsebenito/montsebenito.github.io/_pages/portfolio.md

 feature_row:
   - image_path: /assets/images/logo-olist.png
     alt: "How to improve a Marketplace?"
-    title: "How would you improve a Marketplace?(HINT: Data)"
+    title: "How would you improve a Marketplace?
+(HINT: start with Data)"
-    excerpt: "Are there any products/business segments doing particularly well… or particularly badly?
-Are Olist new acquired sellers finding what they are looking for?
-What are the characteristics of the top sellers?
-What channels are bringing in more top selling sellers?"
+    excerpt: "Which products and segments are thriving — and which are struggling?
+Are newly acquired Olist sellers finding success?
+What defines the top performers, and which channels are fueling their growth?"
     url: /marketplacesummary/
     btn_label: "Read More"
     btn_class: "btn--inverse"
   - image_path: /assets/images/Coinbase_7.jpg
-    alt: "Earn Crypto while Learning by Coinbase"
-    title: "Earn Crypto while Learning by Coinbase"
-    excerpt: "What led the product team to test this feature in the first place?
-What was the data-driven hypothesis behind?
-Which metric(s) did they choose for the test?
-How was the test designed?."
+    alt: "Learn Crypto, Earn Crypto: Coinbase’s Bold Product Test"
+    title: "Learn Crypto, Earn Crypto: Coinbase’s Bold Product Test"
+    excerpt: "Coinbase launched ‘Earn Crypto While Learning’ as an experiment.
+But why?Which data-backed hypothesis were they testing — and what metrics defined success?"
     url: /earncrypto/
     btn_label: "Read More"
     btn_class: "btn--inverse"
   - image_path: /assets/images/ElonMuskpic.jpg
-    alt: "Elon Musk, Twitter and Bitcoin price"
+    alt: "Elon Musk, Twitter and Bitcoin market"
-    title: "Elon Musk, Twitter and Bitcoin price"
+    title: "Elon Musk, Twitter and Bitcoin market"
-    excerpt: "Analysis of the so-called 'Elon Effect': is there a relationship between the content of Elon Musk tweets and Bitcoin price behaviour?"
+    excerpt: "An analysis of the so-called ‘Elon Effect’: is there a measurable link between Elon Musk’s tweets and Bitcoin price movements?"
     url: /elonmusk/
     btn_label: "Read More"
     btn_class: "btn--inverse"